-Peacemakers works closely with a number of schools and has been very aware that the uncertainty of when and how schools will fully re-open is a looming question.
-How do we deal with the many, varied and strong needs that will come together in classrooms, staff-rooms, corridors and playgrounds?
+Peacemakers works closely with a number of schools and has been very aware of the challenges they are facing.
+How do we deal with the many, varied and strong needs that are coming together in classrooms, staff-rooms, corridors and playgrounds?

 Peacemakers has been thinking about this from a peace/restorative perspective with a like-minded group of collaborators.
 RESTORE is the fruit of this work.
 Working together has been a wonderful experience of co-operation and shared experience and expertise.
 We hope it is a useful contribution.
 More can be found at www.restoreourschools.com.

-If any school would like to discuss how this might look in their school with us, at training or resources available, then please look at our pages ‘What We Do’ on this website to see if anything would help or email [email protected].
+If any school would like to discuss how RESTORE might look in their school, and training or resources available, then please look at our pages ‘What We Do’ on this website to see if anything would help or email [email protected].

 We have put these resources together which offer circle sessions using the RESTORE theme.
 They are free to download, however if you are able to make a contribution towards the cost of putting it together, or towards our work in general, then your donation will be gratefully received.
 Thank you.

 RESTORE Circle time sessions to support primary pupils during COVID-19

 Ideas and activities to support pupils now and when they come back into school.

 Click here to make a contribution towards the cost of this resource.Thank youDonate

 As a small contribution for these difficult times, we are also making the pdf of our popular resource for primary schools, Learning for Peace, available free as a pdf download.
 It is full of games and activities for social and emotional learning.